 Hi, my name is Allison, and I’m so glad you’re here because that means you have an interest in exploring the world, taking a gap year, or traveling alone as a woman!

-Whether you’re brand new to traveling or a seasoned vagabond, I hope you’ll find some value in the resources on this blog.
+Whether you’re brand new to traveling or a seasoned vagabond, I hope you’ll find some value in my blog.
 If you’re like most of my readers, you have a keen interest in traveling and want to expand your horizons, but are still figuring out how.

-In the beginning of 2010, I had never left my home country and was terrified of traveling alone.
+A few years ago, I had never left my home country and was terrified of traveling alone.
 While I’m not proud of those things, this seemed to be the norm for most young women my age (at least in the US – fortunately this is slowly starting to change).
-I was always told traveling was too expensive, dangerous, or time consuming.
+I was always told traveling was too expensive.
+A lot of people even dismissed my travel goals as being unrealistic.

-Fortunately, I’ve come to realize this just isn’t true!
-While I was extremely lucky to fly for next to nothing until I turned 24 thanks to a family member’s job with American Airlines, traveling alone still took a lot of courage, planning, and budgeting (even with cheap airfare).
+Fortunately, I learned how to drown out the naysayers.
 In 2010, I earned a CBYX Scholarship to spend a year studying and interning in Nuremberg, Germany between high school and college.
 During this year, I traveled all over Europe.
 The more I saw the more I wanted to see!

-So, I spent most of my college breaks traveling as well.
 Since I was able to fly for virtually nothing, my friends usually couldn’t afford to come along.
-At the time, solo travel didn’t really appeal to me.
-Ultimately, I was forced to decide that I would rather travel alone than not at all.
+Solo travel didn’t really appeal to me at the time, but I ultimately decided I would rather travel alone than not at all.
 I’m so glad I made that choice, otherwise I would have never realized my love for solo travel or cross Japan, Argentina, Eastern Europe, and Central America off my bucket list!
 After graduation, I spent several months traveling solo throughout South America, Southeast Asia, and Europe while working remotely.

 Two years later, I still love to travel and am lucky to have the flexibility to do so thanks to my remote job.
-I no longer can fly for completely free, but I still receive awesome deals on guest passes via American Airlines and have lots of miles from business travel.
 However, I am no longer a full-time nomad and spend most of my time exploring my new home in the beautiful Pacific Northwest.
 Besides traveling and blogging, my hobbies include hiking, reading, yoga, scuba diving, and the occasional Netflix binge.

 Whether you’re looking for some travel inspiration, practical tips, gap year ideas, or crazy stories, I’ve got you covered!
 To help you find the best of the best, I’ve picked a few great posts as a starting point for exploring my blog: